OpenST/ost-wallet-sdk-android/documentation/OstCustomLoader.md

 >Implementing OstLoaderDelegate to Activities or fragment may cause memory leak.<br/>

 #### Create Application loader Fragment
-Loader Fragment should be subclass of  `LoaderFragment`.
+Loader Fragment should be subclass of  `OstLoaderFragment`.

 * onInitLoader: method gets called when OstWalletUI is processing
 * onPostAuthentication: OstWalletUI call this method after user enters pin